 It’s hard not to like dragonflies.
 Many are large colorful insects that catch the eye as they dart around the yard.
 Despite their imposing appearance, they do not bite.
 Better still, they are known as beneficial insects that consumer large amounts of pest insects such as mosquitoes.

-Flies, insects in the order Diptera, from your basic house fly to mosquitoes and gnats, are defined by having two wings.
+From your basic house fly to mosquitoes and gnats, they formally get categorized as insects in the order Diptera, and they are defined by having two wings.

-With over one hundred and fifty thousand Diptera species, divided into over one hundred families, a proper categorization of different types of flies would necessarily be an encyclopedic endeavor.
+With over one hundred and fifty thousand fly species, divided into over one hundred families, a proper categorization of different types of flies would necessarily be an encyclopedic endeavor.

 Cross-cultural stories of spiders often bring out the fact that many people have a spider aversion.